if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

 The SetRendererHidden method turns off renderers of a given GameObject.
-It can also be provided with an optional model to ignore the render toggle on.
+It can also be provided with an optional GameObject to ignore the render toggle on.

 #### ToggleRenderer/3